thiagobraga/todoist-userstyles/README.md

 ✔ Smaller emojis
 ✔ Squared tasks checkbox
 ✔ Emphasis on the task time
-✔ Priorities border in the left like mobile app
 ✔ Tested in Ubuntu 18.04

 ## Screenshots